DaithiRooney/DaithiRooney.github.io/_pages/about.md

 About Me
 ======

 My name is David Rooney.
-Dáithí is what most people refer to me as (pronounced Daa-Hee).
-It is an Irish name, as I was born and raised outside Dublin, where I spent my childhood in Gaelscoileanna (schools with total Irish langauge immersion).
-David is fine to refer to me as well.
+Dáithí is what many people refer to me as (pronounced Daa-Hee).
+It is an Irish name, as I was born and raised outside Dublin.
+David is totally fine to refer to me as well.

 I am currently a PhD student at the Moody School of Communication, University of Texas-Austin.
 I am on the Rhetoric, Langauge and Political Communication track there under Dr. Johanna Hartelius.